Skip to navigation Skip to content

 Return to work - primary claimants + Read more ...

-The PPL period cannot be paid if the customer has returned to work since they became the primary carer of the child until the end of their PPL period, unless for a permissible purpose, such as a ‘keeping in touch’ (KIT) day.
+The PPL period ceased to be payable when the customer returned to work after they became the primary carer of the child until the end of their PPL period, unless for a permissible purpose, such as a ‘keeping in touch’ (KIT) day.

 There are some exceptions that can be applied where the customer has returned to work.

-Generally a customer must lodge their PPL claim before they return to work.
-There are a couple of exceptions to this rule:
+Generally a customer must have lodged their PPL claim before they returned to work.
+There are some of exceptions to this rule:

 • the customer: